The Age of Decadence: Story

-The story of The Age of Decadence explores several themes: the dangers of a post-apocalyptic world, the thin line between historical fact and fiction, and the competition among political factions.
+The story of The Age of Decadence explores several themes: the dangers of a post-apocalyptic world, and the competition among political factions.

 According to the Imperial Scrolls, the wicked kingdom of Qantaar and the Empire were locked in a bloody magical war that devastated much of the known world.
 Each side called upon powers both arcane and divine, summoning gods and other beings of immense power, whose contest ultimately destroyed both sides.
 Cities of the once glorious Empire lay in ruin, and bodies of the dead were strewn across the land.
 Centuries later, the world still suffers from the shadow of civilization's collapse.
 Where there once was unity, there are now factions struggling for dominance in the ruined world.
 Where there was once knowledge, there is ignorance of both science and magic.
 Where there was once chivalry and honor, there is only pettiness and betrayal.
 And it is in this uneasy divided land of myth and fable that the player discovers an ancient map offering a hint to the Empire's true past.

 The player's character has an active role in shaping the plot of The Age of Decadence, which is nonlinear.
 The world reacts dynamically to the player's actions.
 Players can choose from among seven factions, play them off against each other, or even reject them all.
 The game is purported to have seven endings, only two of which involve mortal combat.

 Development

 The Iron Tower Studio team started work on the game in March 2004.
 The team developed the game for Microsoft Windows using the Torque video game engine.
 A Linux port is unlikely due to team's concerns about inability to properly support the release on this platform.
 Software releases began with a combat demo in December 2009.
 Two later releases of the combat demo fixed bugs and addressed issues like game balance.
 In March 2012, Iron Tower Studio released a public beta (version 0.8.6) of the game which was feature-complete except for Alchemy but only had one town.

 In January 2013, Valve announced that The Age of Decadence had been selected for advancement through the Steam Greenlight program.
-The game has entered Early Access stage on November 15, 2013, and was released on October 14, 2015 simultaneously on Steam and GOG.
+The game has entered Early Access stage on November 15, 2013, and was released on October 14, 2015, simultaneously on Steam and GOG.